Skip to content

 The MCP server knows how to execute that tool call.
 In many cases this will simply be sending a message to a node to get something done, but it can be a more complicated action requiring several messages for example.
 In any case the architetcure of a vmblu application is very well suited for this type of interaction.
 When the tool call has been executed, the MCP Server will send the result back to the client to inform the user and LLM as required.

-The MCP Server node is also one of the type of nodes where the use of wireless communication with the nodes via tx.wireless(nodeName).send() is natural as The MCP Server is supposed to know the architecture of the application.
+The MCP Server node is also one of the type of nodes where the use of wireless communication via tx.wireless(nodeName).send() is natural as The MCP Server is supposed to know the architecture of the application.
 The alternative would be to add a pin to the MCP server for every tool used and route it to the node that delivers the service.
-Doable, but maybe not the most elegant solution, depending on the application.
+Doable, but not the most elegant solution.

 The vmblu distro contains a an example of an MCP Client node and MCP Server node.